-It can also show you where there may be roadblocks in your plan and where customers are dropping off, abandoning carts and taking a longer than desired time to convert.
+It can also show you where there may be roadblocks in your eCommerce conversion optimization and where customers are dropping off, abandoning carts, and taking a longer than desired time to convert.

-Enhanced ecommerce reports give you a deeper insight to your analytics, and are highly recommended for anyone serious about tracking their ecommerce platforms.
+GA’s Enhanced eCommerce reports give you a deeper insight into your analytics and are highly recommended for anyone serious about tracking performance.

 How to Access Advanced Ecommerce Reports?

-The advanced ecommerce reports can be accessed through the Google Analytics dashboard but you’ll need to first ensure that you are using Universal Analytics and that you have the ec.js plugin installed, so that your site is tracked.
-Google’s support center does a good job in walking you through the steps here.
+The advanced eCommerce reports can be accessed through the Google Analytics dashboard but you’ll need to first ensure that you are using Universal Analytics and that you have the ec.js plugin installed so that your site is tracked.
+Google’s support center does a good job of walking you through the steps here.